-Torture Always Works: Averted.
-William used to be an inquisitor, but avoided using torture.
+- Torture Is Ineffective: Discussed by William who used to be an inquisitor, but avoided using torture.
 He explains that people under torture say not only what the inquisitor wants, but also what they imagine might please him.
 Later, when Bernardo Gui interrogates the cellarer, the threat of torture is enough for him to admit that he committed all the murders (which he didn't do).

 : "Penitenziagite!
 Watch out for the draco who cometh in futurum to gnaw your anima!
 La morte è supremos.
 You contemplatum the apocalypsum.
 Là-bas, nous avons il diabolo, ugly comme Salvatore" (in this scene